Tests and treatments

 You will be admitted to the day hospital.
 You need to have fasted before admission.
-That means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
+This means only clear liquids (e.g. only water, tea, and coffee) for a minimum of two hours beforehand.
+You may eat a light meal and consume dairy products no later than of six hours beforehand, and a normal meal no later than eight hours before admission.
 Medication may be taken as agreed with the physician.

 The procedure is performed in the cardiac catheterisation room or in the Cardiac Care Unit.